niscalajyoti/VowOS/README.md

 # VowOS
-Ethical alignment model for humans and advanced AIs
+Benevolent alignment model for humans and advanced AIs